OpenWatch/OpenWatch-Android/README.md

     $ git clone git@github.com:OpenWatch/OpenWatch-Android.git

-### Temporary Dependency
+### Library Project Dependency
-This project is currently configured to depend on a Library project [android-async-http](https://github.com/OnlyInAmerica/android-async-http).
+This project is currently configured to depend on two Library projects: [android-async-http](https://github.com/OnlyInAmerica/android-async-http) and [androrm](https://github.com/OnlyInAmerica/androrm).
 This is temporary as we contribute changes upstream to this project.
 To setup, clone the project, import "Existing Android Code" in Eclipse, right click on the OpenWatch project -> Android -> Libraries -> Add Class Folder -> Point to android-async-http root.

 Running